 To reset your declination for a new trip in another location, simply wipe off the old mark with an alcohol swab or some white gas from your camp stove and redraw a new one.

 So after reading this you may have a general understanding of how to use a compass, but to really be confident, you need practice.

 I encourage you to save this page, print a map of a local area where you know your way around and feel confident you won’t get lost (I like to use Caltopo to print my maps).

-Get a good compass if you don’t have one (Here’s the one I have on Amazon).
+Get a good compass if you don’t have one (

 Go outside and practice!
 Pull up this article and walk through each of the exercises until you feel confident that you know how to use a compass.
 Next time you go on a hike or on an outdoor adventure take your map and compass and practice more in a less familiar environment.

 All this practice will get you to the point that navigating with a compass and map will feel easy and you’ll not need to worry about losing your way any more as long as you prepare by packing a compass and map on your next adventure.

 If you found this article useful, please pass it along to other adventurers so more people can be safe and confident in knowing how to use a compass and map.